 Finish your night at one of the ice bars in town, where you can enjoy a drink in an ice tumbler and play a game of table ice hockey.

-Day 3: AJ Hackett invented the bungy, so you can’t leave town without picking an adrenaline rush from the company that pioneered throwing yourself off ridiculously high ledges.
+AJ Hackett invented the bungy, so you can’t leave town without picking an adrenaline rush from the company that pioneered throwing yourself off ridiculously high ledges.
 Their professional nature is matched only by their adept distraction skills when faced with a nervous customer.
 We opted for the Nevis Swing (the world’s BIGGEST swing), so my friend and I could go together… but you better believe I’m going back for the Nevis bungy one day!
+(Update: I did it and it was AWESOME!
+Read about it here.)

 This is the perfect start to the driving portion of the trip, because who needs coffee after a 229 ft freefall?
 The drive from Queenstown to Franz Josef Glacier is a beautiful one— from rolling hills of gold, to a forest straight out of Lord of the Rings, to mirror-like blue lakes and snow capped mountains— you see it all in less than 5 hours!